SlimMike/php-database-connection/Readme.md

+# There is Makefile ;)
 # Copy .env.example as .env
-# There is Makefile ;)
 # Test results available in /images
+# Configuration
 ## local -> cli and database in separate docker containers on same machine
 ## fargate -> cli running in fargate container, rds in same AZ
 ### fargate container/task: